sul-dlss/exhibits/README.md

 ## Reindexing content

-A rake task is provided to (re)index content into the Solr index.
+A Rake task is provided to (re)index content into the Solr index.
 It uses the configured sets in `config/exhibit.yml`.

 ```console
 $ rake spotlight:index